 We train volunteers to support and learn from CLED Ghana’s Career and Transition Clinics to:

-- Work one-on-one or small group career counseling for students
+- Work one-on-one or small group career counselling for students

 - Help students to set career and transition goals